 Sec.
-13. The governing body of each private school shall, to the extent feasible:
+9. Each public school, including, without limitation, each charter school, shall, to the extent feasible:

-1. Provide training concerning food allergies to each employee who works with food at the school and to such other employees as deemed appropriate by the principal or other person in charge of the school; and

-2. Develop a comprehensive action plan concerning anaphylaxis, which includes, without limitation, information relating to:

-- ludes, without limitation, information relating t (a) The risks that may cause anaphylaxis; - (b) Ways to avoid risks that may cause anaphylaxis; - (c) The signs and symptoms of a person experiencing anaphylaxis; - (d) How to access auto-injectable epinephrine when necessary; and - (e) Medical care that should be received after the administration of autoinjectable epinephrine.
+- 1. Provide training concerning food allergies to each employee who works with food at the school and to such other employees as deemed appropriate by the principal or other person in charge of the school; and - 2.
+Develop a comprehensive action plan concerning 33 anaphylaxis, which includes, without limitation, information 34 35 relating to: 36 - (a) The risks that may cause anaphylaxis; - (b) Ways to avoid risks that may cause anaphylaxis; - (c) The signs and symptoms of a person experiencing anaphylaxis: - (d) How to access auto-injectable epinephrine when necessary; and - 42 (e) Medical care that should be received after the administration of auto-injectable epinephrine.
+43

 Sec.
-14. Chapter 630 of NRS is hereby amended by adding thereto a new section to read as follows:
+10. NRS 391.207 is hereby amended to read as follows: